What Are the 4 Best Bowling Balls for Medium Oil Lanes? Expert Insights and Recommendations

 The friction that the ball creates on the lane will ultimately determine the hook potential, with resin and urethane covers having a better hook than plastic covers.
 They will also tend to hit the pins stronger, aside from how you throw the ball itself.

-Before rushing to to pick a bowling ball, make sure you do some warm up exercises.
+Before rushing to pick a bowling ball, make sure you do some warm-up exercises.
 This will help you prevent the infamous cases of ‘torn’ or ‘pulled’ muscles, which are painful and force you to stop.

 First, you must wear the correct shoes, which ensures the alley is protected and prevents injuries.
 The second is that if you are going up against another player simultaneously, you must allow the one on the right to bowl first.